weikailin/cs6222-fa23/3-prg.md

   otherwise, $f$ is constant (for most $x$), then we can invert easily.
 - A sufficiently random $f(x)$ can still be easily inverted (such as indentity func).
   By hard to invert, there must be *some bits* of $x$ that are hard to guess when $f(x)$ is given.
+  How many bits are hard to guess for any polynomial-time adversary?
+Must be $\omega(\log n)$.

 Suppose $f$ is OWP, then we have "fully random" $f(x)$ (that is stronger than the first propery).
-Additionally utilizing the second property, it seems we can take "some bits" from $x$ to obtain a 1-bit PRG.
+Additionally utilizing the second property, it seems we can take just 1 bit from the "hard bits" of $x$ to obtain a 1-bit PRG.

 #### **Definition:** One-way Permutations